 A: Gifts of $1,000 or more are recognized in Gallery publications, including the Bulletin and Annual Report.
 Please contact the Development Office at (202) 842-6372 to inform us how you wish to be listed or if you prefer to remain anonymous.

 Q: Can I make a gift in honor or memory of a friend or loved one?

 A: Yes.
 Please include the name and mailing address of the individual whom you wish to honor and we will be happy to notify that person of your gift (if applicable).

-Q: What portion of my Circle gift is tax deductible?
+Q: What portion of my membership gift is tax deductible?

 Q: I lost my tax acknowledgment.
 May I request a replacement?